Yipara logoYipara

 Found a lump on your cat?
 Don't panic — many lumps on cats are benign.
 But some, especially at vaccination sites, need prompt attention.
 Here are the most common types our AI can flag patterns commonly associated with.
 Also try our dog lump photo analysis tool or cat skin photo analysis tool or cat dental photo analysis tool.

-Lipomas are soft, round, fatty lumps that sit just under the skin.
+fatty lumps are soft, round, fatty lumps that sit just under the skin.
 They feel squishy and move freely when you push them — often described as a ball like lump on cat.
-Cat lipomas are benign and grow slowly over months or years.
+Cat fatty lumps are benign and grow slowly over months or years.
 They're more common in older and overweight cats.
-A cat lump under skin that moves is very likely a lipoma.
-Cat lipoma vs cancer?
-Lipomas are soft, movable, and slow-growing; cancerous lumps tend to be firmer, faster-growing, and attached to deeper tissue.
-Lipomas typically don't need removal unless they're in an awkward location affecting your cat's movement.
+A cat lump under skin that moves is very likely a fatty lump.
+Cat fatty lump vs cancer? fatty lumps are soft, movable, and slow-growing; cancerous lumps tend to be firmer, faster-growing, and attached to deeper tissue. fatty lumps typically don't need removal unless they're in an awkward location affecting your cat's movement.
 Your vet can confirm with a quick fine needle aspirate.

 Cat skin tags are small, soft, flesh-colored or darker growths that hang from the skin on a thin stalk.
 They're benign and common in older cats.
 Skin tag on my cat chin is one of the most frequent locations, along with the ears, neck, and belly.
 Cat skin tag or tick?
 This is a very common confusion — ticks look similar when engorged.
 Check for tiny legs near the base to rule out a tick.
 Cat skin tag or tumor?
 Skin tags are pedunculated (thin stalk), soft, and don't grow; tumors are broader-based and may change.
 Cat skin tag bleeding usually happens when it gets snagged on something — keep it clean but see your vet if a skin tag starts growing or changing color.

-Cat warts (papillomas) are less common in cats than dogs but do occur.
+Cat warts (warts) are less common in cats than dogs but do occur.
 They appear as small, rough, cauliflower-textured bumps, usually flesh-colored, gray, or darkened.
-Warts on cats are caused by the feline papillomavirus and are more common in immunocompromised cats (FIV-positive, elderly, or on immunosuppressive medications).
+Warts on cats are caused by a virus and are more common in immunocompromised cats (with weakened immune systems, elderly, or on vet-prescribed care medications).
 Unlike dog warts which often resolve on their own, cat warts may persist longer.
 Wart on cat paw is a common location, as are the face and ears.
 Cauliflower wart on cat is the classic appearance.
-Most cat warts are benign, but any wart-like growth in an older cat that changes or grows should be biopsied, as squamous cell carcinomas can mimic warts.
+Most cat warts are benign, but any wart-like growth in an older cat that changes or grows should be biopsied, as some skin cancers can mimic warts.

-A sebaceous cyst on a cat forms when a sebaceous (oil) gland becomes blocked, creating a round, smooth, raised lump filled with thick, white or yellowish material.
-Sebaceous cyst cat feels firm but slightly compressible — like a small marble under the skin.
+An oil gland cyst on a cat forms when an oil gland becomes blocked, creating a round, smooth, raised lump filled with thick, white or yellowish material.
+Oil gland cyst cat feels firm but slightly compressible — like a small marble under the skin.
 Cat cyst burst is a common scenario — the cyst ruptures, draining thick, cheesy, foul-smelling material.
 Don't squeeze cysts yourself as this risks infection.
-Ceruminous cysts in cats (in the ear canal) are a related but different type.
+Ear-canal gland cysts in cats are a related but different type.
 Cat cyst vs tumor?
 Cysts are round, well-defined, and may have a visible pore; tumors are typically more irregular.
 Will a cat cyst heal on its own?
 Some do, but many recur until surgically removed.
 Removal is simple and usually curative.

-Injection-site sarcoma (fibrosarcoma) is a cat-specific concern that every cat owner should know about.
+Injection-site soft tissue lumps is a cat-specific concern that every cat owner should know about.
 These aggressive tumors can develop at sites where cats have received injections — most commonly vaccines, but also any injection.
 They typically appear as a firm, hard lump that develops weeks, months, or even years after an injection, usually between the shoulder blades, on the hind leg, or on the flank.
 The "3-2-1 rule" is important: see your vet if a lump at an injection site is still present 3 months after injection, is larger than 2 cm, or is growing 1 month after it first appeared.
-Early detection and wide surgical removal are critical — these tumors require aggressive treatment but have better outcomes when caught early.
+Prompt vet evaluation and wide surgical removal are critical — these tumors require aggressive vet-guided care but have better outcomes when caught early.

-Mast cell tumors in cats are different from dogs — and that's good news.
-Cutaneous (skin) mast cell tumors in cats are usually benign, appearing as small, firm, hairless, raised pink or white bumps.
+concerning lumps in cats are different from dogs — and that's good news.
+Skin-based concerning lumps in cats are usually benign, appearing as small, firm, hairless, raised pink or white bumps.
 Siamese cats are especially predisposed.
-Is a mast cell tumor in a cat cancerous?
-Most skin mast cell tumors in cats are benign and can be cured with simple surgical removal alone.
-This is a major difference from dogs, where mast cell tumors are often malignant.
-However, visceral (internal organ) mast cell tumors in cats are more serious.
-For skin mast cell tumors, complete surgical removal typically leads to an excellent prognosis with low recurrence rates.
-Any lump that your vet identifies as a possible mast cell tumor should be removed and submitted for biopsy to confirm the type.
+Is a concerning lump in a cat cancerous?
+Most skin concerning lumps in cats are benign and can be cured with simple surgical removal alone.
+This is a major difference from dogs, where concerning lumps are often malignant.
+However, internal-organ concerning lumps in cats are more serious.
+For skin concerning lumps, complete surgical removal typically leads to an excellent prognosis with low recurrence rates.
+Any lump that your vet identifies as a possible concerning lump should be removed and submitted for biopsy to confirm the type.

 Found a lump on your cat?